Coming Soon đ At the beginning of April, youâll be

 And Dr. William Palmer who poisoned family members for the insurance money.
 Executed by hanging.

-Solomon J. Behala Premium Member 9 months ago
+Solomon J. Behala Premium Member about 1 year ago

 Rather a clumsy shift to a Minit Mystery.
 Sunday, Fata and Rikki are on the road.
 Monday, Sam is having lunch in a diner.
 Not a mumbling word from Mike this was coming.
 I am going to take a leave of absence until this strip gets back on track.